FlakM/blog/blog-static/content/posts/sqlx_migration_wrapper_til.md

 Every replica may call `run_once`.
 The first one gets `Either::Left` with a guard and runs the migration.
 The others get `Either::Right` and return `false` immediately - someone else is already holding the lock.

-`Acquire` abstracts where the connection comes from: either a pool or an existing connection.
+`Acquire` is the abstraction over the way we obtain the connection: from either database connection pool or a single connection.
 Because `A::Database` is `Postgres`, it guarantees that the acquired value dereferences to `PgConnection`; `&mut *conn` borrows that concrete connection for the lock guard.
 The migration closure can use a separate pool while the acquired connection remains borrowed for the lock's lifetime.

 Every 30 seconds, `PgConnection::ping` sends a PostgreSQL protocol `Sync` message on that connection.